Beware the 'backyard banger'

 What is an unlicensed trader?

-Anyone who offers to buy, sell or exchange 4 or more cars in 12 months is deemed to be acting as a motor trader.
+Anyone who offers to buy, sell or exchange four or more cars within a 12 month period is deemed to be acting as a motor trader.

 - Backyard motor vehicle repair activities are dangerous.
-Many substances used in the repair of motor vehicles are highly flammable and potential time bombs if stored inappropriately, such as in residential backyards.
-Fumes and overspray from spray painting invade the homes of neighbouring residents, while engine oil, brake fluid, coolant and other chemicals are poured down the drain, contaminating the environment.
+Many substances used in the repair of motor vehicles are highly flammable, and potential time bombs, if stored inappropriately (e.g. residential backyards).
+Fumes and overspray invade the homes of neighbouring residents – while engine oil, brake fluid, coolant and other chemicals are poured down the drain, contaminating the environment

-- Backyarders do not provide 'clear title' on vehicles sold, and can pose a health risk and nuisance to their neighbours.
+- Backyarders do not provide 'clear title' on vehicles sold

-- The majority of backyarders do not have the proper equipment and workshops required to repair motor vehicles safely.
+- The majority of backyarders do not have the proper equipment and workshops required to repair safely

-- They add nothing to the industry by way of skills training and development as they do not employ apprentices.
+- Backyarders add nothing to the industry by way of skills training and development as they do not employ apprentices

-- Backyard repairers and unlicensed curb side vehicle sellers bring the automotive industry into disrepute.
+- Backyarders, and unlicensed curb side vehicle sellers, bring the automotive industry into disrepute

 What is VACC doing?

-Download a copy of Better Car Deals - a buyer's guide or visit VACC's Motorist tips & advice section for advice on purchasing used vehicles.
+Additionally, download a copy of Better Car Deals - a buyer's guide, or visit the motorist tips & advice section of VACC website for advice on purchasing used vehicles.